Music theory doesn't have to be a bad word. We're starting with the one scale to rule them all.

 This course was created in partnership with NYU's MusEDLab.
 Visit their site to learn more about their terrific work!

 This course was created specifically with producers in mind, but it could be helpful for any musician looking for a better grasp on music theory.
-Specifically, we use the piano roll that you mind find in a digital audio workstation such as Ableton Live or Logic to illustrate certain concepts.
+Students don't need to know how to read sheet music.
+Students should be familiar with a DAW (Digital Audio Workstation) and should understand notes presented on a piano roll (frequently used in Ableton Live and Logic).

 By the end of this mini-course, you'll have a solid grasp and understanding of one of the most common scales in use today: the pentatonic.
 You should be able to use the scale to make your own grooves and melodies, and potentially even identify it in songs you hear.